bbatley/bb_website/README.md

 Create map on homepage
-Create Tab for rental agreement
+Create Tab for Rental Paperwork

 JavaScript must enable / Diable photo button in listings.html as well as on the photo page instead of commenting it out

-Resize images to fit better
+Make background of photos the featured photo